Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Introduction

 \subsection{Contributions}

-The primary objective of this work is to develop efficient, stable, and gradient-free numerical schemes for continuous affine-invariant natural gradient flows used as an optimization strategy in Gaussian mixture BBVI.
-Our main contributions are as follows: \begin{enumerate} \item We propose a novel exponential integrator with adaptive time stepping for Gaussian mixture BBVI.
-The method unconditionally preserves the positive definiteness of covariance matrices throughout the evolution, and admits connections to manifold optimization and mirror descent.
+This paper develops a stable numerical framework for Gaussian mixture BBVI in the black-box setting by combining natural gradient formulations with adaptive exponential time integration.
+Our main contributions are as follows: \begin{enumerate} \item We propose an adaptive exponential integration scheme for Gaussian mixture BBVI.
+The covariance update preserves positive definiteness unconditionally, while adaptive time-stepping stabilizes the dynamics and separates the warm-up and convergence phases.
+The scheme also admits geometric interpretations in terms of Riemannian optimization and mirror descent.

-\item We provide a rigorous convergence analysis of the proposed scheme in the Gaussian setting.
-In particular, we establish exponential convergence in the absence of Monte Carlo integration noise and prove convergence under a decaying step-size scheduler when stochastic noise is present.
-These results justify the use of adaptive time stepping and clarify the roles of distinct warm-up and convergence phases in the algorithm, including its ability to efficiently mitigate the effects of poor initialization during the warm-up phase.
+\item We provide a convergence analysis of the proposed scheme at the discrete level.
+For Gaussian targets, we prove deterministic exponential convergence in the noise-free setting and almost-sure convergence under Monte Carlo approximation with a decaying step-size scheduler, thereby clarifying the role of adaptive time stepping in handling poor initialization and stochastic noise.
+For well-separated Gaussian-mixture targets, we establish the corresponding local convergence results.

 \item We demonstrate the practical effectiveness of the proposed method on a range of challenging numerical examples, including multimodal target distributions, Neal’s multiscale funnel, and a Bayesian inverse problem for Darcy flow. \end{enumerate}